 Tests on ground water

-During the course of the work the shall require samples of the ground water to be taken for testing to ascertain the present of harmful substances.
+During the course of the work the Project Managershall require samples of the ground water to be taken for testing to ascertain the present of harmful substances.
 The testing shall take place in accordance with TS 3440.

 The tests shall be performed in the beginning of the execution works in the laboratory on site before starting any concrete work.
 The results concerning adverse effects on concrete shall be evaluated according to TS EN 206 Section 4.